-- All enterprises wishing to use the term “organic” to describe products must be certified to the USDA National Organic Program (NOP).
+- All enterprises wishing to use the term “organic” in the US to describe products must be certified to the USDA National Organic Program.

 - Certification is available for all species of cultivated crops and wild-harvested plants and fungi, domesticated livestock and bees, and all kinds of processed products therefrom.

-- Certification entails developing an Organic System Plan, which is reviewed by FoodChain ID’s technical experts, and then verified by an on-site inspection.
-The Organic System Plan details the production practices, materials input use, labeling, and supporting documentation necessary to show compliance with the NOP rules.
-If non-conformities with the rules are found, the operation has the opportunity to make corrections (except in rare cases where irremediable problems are found to exist).
+- Certification entails developing an Organic System Plan, which is reviewed by technical experts, and then verified by an on-site inspection.
+The Organic System Plan details the production practices, materials input use, labeling, and supporting documentation necessary to show compliance with the National Organic Program rules.
+If non-conformities with the rules are found, the operation has the opportunity to make corrections, except in rare cases where irremediable problems are found to exist.

 - Certification is an annual process, whereby updates to the Organic System Plan are checked through desk review and on-site inspection.

-- As part of routine surveillance and to fulfill accreditation requirements, Bioagricert includes unannounced inspections and residue testing as a certain percentage of its certification activities.
+- As part of routine surveillance and to fulfill accreditation requirements, the program includes unannounced inspections and residue testing as a certain percentage of its certification activities.

 - We respond within 2 business days of an inquiry and generate a cost estimate based on information obtained about your site.

 - Upon approval of your plan, your file is sent to inspection.
-A FoodChain ID representative will reach out to you within a week to begin the process of scheduling your inspection.
+A representative will reach out to you within a week to begin the process of scheduling your inspection.

-- After the inspection is complete, your inspector will return his/her report to FCID/BAC (in 7 days) and we will review and issue a certification decision.
+- After the inspection is complete, your inspector will return a report within 7 days, then we will review and issue a certification decision.

 - The yearly renewal process is initiated via a communication sent to you 3 months prior to your previous year’s inspection to give you adequate time to comply.